Comhairle an Chomhlachais

 Cáit holds a BA (Hons) in Education, a Post Graduate Certificate in Education (PGCE), and a Masters in Business Administration (MBA).
 She has successfully completed the Cornell University's (USA) International programme "Executive Women in Leadership" in 2019 and more recently the Harvard Graduate School 'Bravely Confronting Racism in Higher Education' programme.

 Dermot Nolan is the Group Finance Director for the Headspace Group.
 Previous to this, he worked with EY and Mazars in various roles up to partner level both in Ireland and internationally.
 He is a graduate of both NUI Galway and UCD, and is a Chartered Accountant.

-Dermot is the Galway Chamber Treasurer, and is also the Chair of the Evolutionary Galway Committee.
-He is also a Board member of Bia Innovator, which is a food innovation and incubation hub in the West of Ireland and Baboro, the international children's arts festival based in Galway.
+Dermot is a Board member of Bia Innovator, which is a food innovation and incubation hub in the West of Ireland and Baboro, the international children's arts festival based in Galway.
 He is a native of Salthill, now living in Menlo, married with 2 sons and has a strong interest in sports, and is currently the President of Galway Hockey Club.

 Marilyn Gaughan Reddan

 Marilyn Gaughan Reddan is an experienced executive with over 20 years’ experience in cultural management and European programmes.
 Marilyn is a member of the panel of experts on European Capitals of Culture at the European Commission as well as a member of the European Urban Initiative pool of experts.